Using the Autler-Townes and ac Stark effects to optically tune the frequency of indistinguishable single-photons from an on-demand source: Theoretical model of a frequency-tunable SPS

 \subsection{Quantum ladder model}

 We model the quantum ladder cascade system for the practical physical realization of the semiconductor QD as a four-level system with ground $\ket{G}$, excitons $\ket{X}$ and $\ket{Y}$ (with orthogonal linear polarizations), and biexciton $\ket{B}$ states, with the $\ket{B}$-$\ket{X}$ transition dressed by a coherent drive with strength $\Omega_{\rm cw}$.
 The coherent laser also weakly couples the $\ket{X}$-$\ket{G}$ transition, which we assume to be far-detuned due to the biexciton binding energy.
-The total Hamiltonian for this setup, neglecting for now phonon coupling and radiative emission, is (letting $\hbar=1$ throughout)